-In preparation for writing our book, Weeding Out Wheat, we were asked by many people: “I don’t get it.
+When we were preparing to write our book, Weeding Out Wheat, we were asked by many people: “I don’t get it.
 Wheat has been cultivated and consumed for centuries.
 It was a staple of life for men and women living in Biblical times and is part of many ancient cultures.
 How could wheat be bad for you?”
 Part of the the answer to that question is looking at how modern wheat is different than biblical wheat?”

 What often drives this question is a natural and good desire to be connected to the past: wanting to live the way our ancestors lived, wanting to pass on our culinary heritage, or wanting to eat a “Biblical diet.”

-By the way, if you are looking for gluten-free resources, make sure to check out my Everything Gluten Free resource page!
+By the way, if you are looking for gluten-free resources, make sure to check out our Everything Gluten Free resource page!

 1. Modern wheat has more gluten proteins.